top of page

 Program dates: The program typically runs from July through mid-August.

-• Rising high school senior at the time of the program
+Eligibility: Rising high school senior at the time of the program, 16 years of age or older, U.S. citizen or permanent resident

 Hofstra University is Long Island’s largest private university and has robust undergraduate and graduate programs.
 Their Summer Science Research Program offers high schoolers the chance to conduct STEM research under the guidance of professionals in science and mathematics.
-The program is highly selective and culminates in a science poster session where students present their work.
+The program is highly selective and culminates in a science poster session where you will present your work.
+You will be matched with a faculty member for mentorship based on your research preference.
+You may conduct laboratory experiments, review data, discuss real-world applications of findings, and learn analysis and critical thinking skills.

 Cost: $2,000 for tuition.
 Room and board are not provided by the program